 My name is Stacy DiCandilo and I am thrilled to be part of the Class of 2020.

 First and foremost, I would like to congratulate my fellow classmates on achieving this wonderful accomplishment.
 Please take pride in all of the hard work, dedication and drive it has taken to get to this point.
 Today, we celebrate ourselves, celebrate each other, and celebrate the future.

-Speaking of celebrating, this past year, the College of Education has been celebrating their 100th anniversary as a Teachers College.
+Speaking of celebrating, this past year, the College of Education and Human Development has been celebrating their 100th anniversary as a Teachers College.
 Celebrating such a significant achievement shows the determination and dedication the college has given to create a wealth of remarkable teachers.
 Today, we get the opportunity to join the community of educators that have graduated and grown from Temple University and begin to embark on a new journey.
 We should be incredibly proud.

 I bring up the 100th anniversary, because it feels right that the class of 2020 is able to celebrate this momentous occasion during our graduation.
-As a group of future educators and professionals that are driven, gifted, and passionate, I believe that our class exemplifies what the College of Education has pushed their students to be for the past 100 years.
+As a group of future educators and professionals that are driven, gifted, and passionate, I believe that our class exemplifies what the College of Education and Human Development has pushed their students to be for the past 100 years.

 The number 100 is known to represent independence, self-determination, and a keenness to exploring new ideas.
 The number 100 is also known to represent self-sufficiency and an infinite amount of potential.

 The class of 2020 is filled with students that are self-motivated, incredibly creative and have a ridiculous amount of potential to change the world.
 As we are about to begin a new chapter of life post-graduation, the possibilities of how we will positively impact society are endless.
 We are a community of future professionals that are excited to explore the new and unknown, and will change so many lives as we do so.